chenlinwang/U6001SICP/README.md

 There are four directories:

 + LectureNotes: The stressed points and my thoughts from the lecture.
++ LectureReading: The reflect I have for the lecture.
 + BookNotes: The stressed points and my thoughts from the book [SICP][book].
 + BookContentImpletation: The impletation of the example inside the book [SICP][book].
 + BookExercise: The excise solutions and explanations for the book [SICP][book].